Habrador/Unity-Rope-Tutorial/README.md

-# Unity Rope Tutorial
+# Realistic Unity Rope

-Learn how to make a rope in Unity
+Rope may be attached to a rigid body, with another body hanging from the rope; alternatively, rope may be tied at both ends, with bodies at either end driving the rope.

-Link to the tutorial: https://www.habrador.com/tutorials/rope/
+Memory neutral (no allocs).

-Follow me on Twitter for more Unity stuff: https://twitter.com/eriknordeus
+Adapted from a [tutorial](https://www.habrador.com/tutorials/rope/) by [Erik Nordeus][https://twitter.com/eriknordeus]